-(d) So far as may be consistent with the above, foreign decorations and medals will be shall be a silver foul anchor it inch in ionish with a proportionate width.
-Those devices abalt he in rights and lefts and he worn with the shank of the analor parallel with the top edge of the coller and the crown of the anchor
+(d) So far as may be consistent with the above, foreign decorations and medals will be shall be a silver foul anohor 5 inch in ionarh with a proportionate width.
+Those devices shall be in rights and lefts and be worn with the shank of the anohor parallel with the top edge of the collar and the arown of the anchor to the fronts.

 19-5.
-Undets, Merchant Marine Reserve and Midshipmen, U. S. N. R. Cadera, Merchant Marine Reserve, and midshipmen of the Naval Reserve shall wear uniforms as prescribed by the Bureau of Navigation.
+Cadets, Merchant Marine Reserve and Midshipmen, U. S. N. R.-Cedets, Merchant Marine Reserve, and midshipmen of the Naval Reserve shall wear uniforms as prescribed by the Bureau of Navigation.

-16-6.
-Occasions When Uniform May Be Voru:
+16-6, Occasiona When Uniform May Be-Worn:

-(a) Except as otherwise noted below, members of the Naval Mesone shall wear the underma of their ranks or ratings when at drills and when performing outperiod training duty with or without pay.
-They may wear such uniforms at accommiss and memorial services.
-They shall not wear thout at annualistical times.
+(a) if to opt as otherwise noted below, members of the Nevel Reserve shall went the uniforms of their ranks or rottings when at drills and when performing authorized training duty with or without pay.
+They may wear such uniforms at resemption and memorial services.
+They shall not wear them at membrosced times.

-(b) Civilian clother time be ween when in an active daty status its conformity with the customs of the regular service.
+(5) Civilial deflor tany be wern when is an active daty status its conformity with the customs of the results service.

-(c) Officers of the Merchant Marine Reserve employed on vessels requiring its officers to west uniforms, may be paraitted to swar such uniforms while paderming active or training duty.
-Merchant Marine Reserve officers so equipped are not required to possess the Naval Reserve uniforms required of other officers of worn as nearly as practicable in accordance with the regulations of the country concerned.
+(c) Officers of the Marchant Marine Heierve employed on vostels requiring its officers to wear uniforms, may be permitted to over coch uniforms while performing series or training duty.
+Marchant Marine Reserve officers as anyped are not required to powers the Naval Reserve uniforma required of other officers of Reserve uniforma required of other officers of worn as nearly as practicable in accordance with the regulations of the country concerned.